 Femininity and Feminism in Tango (I)

 Men and women are best friends from the beginning.
 Men like women.
 They treat women better than they treat other men.
 They are more generous to women than to other men.
 They choose women to be their life partner.
 They work hard for the women they love, and they give up their life for them.
 Women, too, like men.
 They always try to attract men and win men’s hearts.
 They trust themselves in men, devote their love to men, unite with men and follow men’s lead.
 Men and women cherish, need, support, complement and complete each other.
-Their friendship has been, for the most part, a love story.
+Their friendship has been, for the most part, a love story (see Tango and Gender Interdependence).

 In the milongas of Buenos Aires I witnessed this love story.
 I found myself experiencing wonderful relations with Argentine women.
 At a glance Argentine women do not strike me as prettier than other women, but they did make an impression on me when I danced with them.
-They are gentle, obedient, affectionate and seductive.
+They are gentle, soft, obedient, affectionate and seductive.
 They dress femininely and wear flowers.
-They gaze at you to get your attention.
-They respond to your cabeceo with a smile and nod.
+They gaze at you to call your attention.
+They respond to your cabeceo with a smiling nod.
 They embrace you warmly with their breasts intimately press against your chest.
 They twist their body in your arms, wrap your body with their body, and entangle your leg with their leg...
 Femininity is not their weakness but strength, and they know how to use it to make you feel special.
 They may be professors, doctors and CEOs in real life, but in the milongas they are just pure, natural, simple and lovely women.
-That tango is invented by them is not accidental.
-It is in their blood.
+That tango is invented by them is no accident.
+It lives in their blood.
 Argentine women are the incarnations of femininity and affection.
-Dancing with them is truly one of life’s most gratifying experiences.
-(See The Gender Expression in Tango.)
+Dancing with them is truly one of life’s most gratifying experiences (see The Gender Expression in Tango).

 Without femininity tango will not be the same.
-Tango requires men to be strong, decisive, dependable, protective and regardful, and women to be gentle, loving, obedient, agreeable and beautiful.
-Men and women play different roles in tango as they do in life.
-(See The Gender Roles in Tango.)
-One is like branches and the other leaves, together they make a blossoming tree.
-One is like brushes and the other paints, together they create a beautiful painting.
-In Europe and North America many women under the influence of feminism see this idea as sexist.
-They deny gender differences and reject gender expression.
-They refuse to surrender to men and obey men's lead.
-They demand that macho posturing and gender inequality to be removed from tango.
-They uphold their individuality and independence by dancing in an open dance hold to keep a distance from men.
-They ask men not to lead them but to offer suggestions, and respect their decisions on how to take the proposal.
-They assert their rights to interrupt the lead, initiate their own steps, reverse roles and form same-sex partnerships.
-In short, they want tango to be a gender-neutral dance and the milonga to be like a workplace where everybody conducts in a politically correct way.
-(See Tango and Gender Equality.)
+Tango requires men to be strong, decisive, dependable, protective and regardful, and women to be gentle, soft, loving, obedient, agreeable and beautiful.
+Men and women play different roles in tango as they do in life (see The Gender Roles in Tango).
+One is like stump and branches.
+The other is like leaves and flowers.
+Together they make a blossoming tree.
+One is like brushes, and the other paints, together they create a beautiful painting.
+In Europe and North America under the influence of feminism, some women accuse this idea of being sexist.
+They dismiss gender differences and gender expressions, refusing to surrender to men and obey men's lead.
+They demand that macho posturing and gender inequality to be removed from tango, upholding their independence by dancing in an open dance hold to keep a distance from men.
+They ask men not to lead them but only to offer suggestions, and respect their decision as to how they choose to treat these suggestions.
+They assert their rights to interrupt the lead, initiate their own steps, reverse gender roles, and form same-sex partnerships.
+In short, they want tango to be a gender-neutral dance and the milonga to be like a workplace where everybody conducts in a politically correct way (see Tango and Gender Equality).

 What femininity is to humanity is like what green is to the environment.
-(See Tango and Gender Relations.)
 I am nostalgic for the missing femininity in our women.
-I think the world is nostalgic for that, too, which is why people around the globe find Argentine women and their dance fascinating.
+I think the world is nostalgic for that also, which is why people around the globe find Argentine women and their dance fascinating.
 If you dance enough tango, as do the Argentine women, you will know that turning women into men just doesn’t work in tango, as it has caused more problems than solving any in other social discourses.
-That being said, I am remaining hopeful thanks to Argentine tango, because in tango men and women have to be who they are created to be for their common good - different yet balanced, distinct yet complementary, divergent yet interdependent, and opposite but equal.
+That being said, I am remaining hopeful thanks to Argentine tango, because in tango men and women have to be who they are created to be for their common good - different yet complementary, distinct yet balanced, divergent yet interdependent, and opposite but equal.
 (See Femininity and Feminism in Tango (II).)

 December 11, 2012